 - Cats Are Mean: Tom, who is the closest thing to a major antagonist the show has.

-- Chain Heat: Quack and Chirp at first in "In A bind".
+- Chained Heat: Quack and Chirp at first in "In A bind".
 Eventually they get used to eachother, and start to get along, Neither of them realizing that that the string that held them together broke a day earlier

 - Con Artist: The Raccoon.